davidonete/tiled_integration_plugin/index.md

 * **Tile Layer Class:** The C++ class that will be used when importing a Tile Layer from a Tile Map asset.
 If you want to use your own class it must inherit from ``UTiledIntegrationTileLayer``. **Note:** Changing this after importing assets is not supported, please remove all imported assets before changing it and reimport them afterwards.

 ![Plugin Settings](https://davidonete.github.io/tiled_integration_plugin/assets/images/tiled_integration_plugin/plugin_settings.jpg)

+## Contact
+If you find issues with the plugin please open a ticket [here](https://github.com/davidonete/tiled_integration_plugin/issues) with as much details as possible on what happened, how to reproduce and the expected result.
+We will look into it and reply back as soon as possible.